RareSkills/blog/solana-smart-contract-language/solana-smart-contract-language.md

 One important concept must be emphasized here: transitioning back and forth between user space and kernel space is generally slow.

-If you are filtering incoming internet packets, then that is a ***lot*** of jumps back and forth from userspace and kernel space.
+If you are filtering incoming internet packets, then that is a ***lot*** of jumps back and forth from user space and kernel space.
 Imagine copying every incoming packet from kernel space to user space.
 That would create a lot of overhead.

 This is why BPF was invented.
 You can run executables inside the kernel space to avoid this jumping.

 But if you know anything about having kernel privileges, you know this is extremely dangerous!
 Having control over the kernel (operating system) could cause the computer to crash if there is a bug.
 Worse, if malicious code gets executed, the damage is limitless.

 Of course, the BPF designers thought of this.
-Before BPF code is executed, it gets validated to ensure that it runs for a fixed amount of time, I.e. must terminate, can only access a designated memory area, and follows other suitable restrictions.
+Before BPF code is executed, it gets validated to ensure that it runs for a fixed amount of time, i.e. must terminate, can only access a designated memory area, and follows other suitable restrictions.

 As an aside, since its invention, BPF has expanded its use beyond just filtering packets, but its name has stuck.